In the lead-up to the 2019 NHL draft, Free Press sports writer Helene St James will be looking at draft fits for the Detroit Red Wings:

-The Wings hold the sixth overall pick in the June 21-22 event in Vancouver, British Columbia.
-I wrote about the benefit of drafting Cole Caufield at the NHL combine, and in the first mock draft, the Wings selected center Dylan Cozens.
+The Wings hold the sixth pick in the June 21-22 draft in Vancouver, British Columbia.
+The benefit of drafting Cole Caufield was explored at the NHL combine.
+I had the Wings selecting Dylan Cozens in my first mock draft, and Trevor Zegras in the second.

 Here are my picks for the teams ahead of the Wings.

 Center Jack Hughes, U.S. U18 National Team Development Program: He’s been projected to go first overall for the last year.
 He’s an elite combination of skating, passing and hockey sense.